 There is no possible way Blame could have beaten Zenyatta, unless as was the case, he had been pointing towards the race, was cranked to the utmost, perfectly timed to reach the peak of his form cycle in that Breeder's Cup race.

-However, aside from the fact that Blame benefitted from having the best rider in the universe Garret Gomez aboard, who pulled all the right strings at all the right moments, emerging in the right place at the right time to put away the Baffert entry while coming home (in hand); exeuting a brilliant ride, while Blame basically held on for dear life those final 300 yds.
+However, aside from the fact that Blame benefitted from having the best rider in the universe Garret Gomez aboard, who pulled all the right strings at all the right moments, emerging in the right place at the right time to put away the Baffert entry coming home in hand; it was a brilliant ride, with Blame basically holding on for dear life those final 50 yds.

 Moreover, if you watch the QUEEN at the start, we know she often started at the rear of the pack, but usually not that far back; and it seemed like she may have been a step off on this day as noticed by Trevor's keen eye.

 It is therefore imperative for handicappers to be informed regarding the Current Form of each horse in a race.
 What is the trainer's intent?
 Has the horse been pointed to this race?
 Is this race a tune up?
-The best horse does not always win every race, in fact, it will not win if not sound, unfit, out-of-form or just doesn't feel well today.
+The best horse does not always win every race, in fact, it will not win if not sound, unfit, out of form or if it is simply not the trainer's intention to win today.